Diketene/wigcpp/README.md

 ## Usage

 Wigcpp provides C, C++ and Fortran interface.
-For C interface, functions that calculating 3j, 6j and 9j symbols maintain the same name as WIGXJPF: `wig3jj`, `wig6jj` and `wig9jj`.
+For C interface, functions that calculates 3j, 6j and 9j symbols maintain the same name as WIGXJPF: `wig3jj`, `wig6jj` and `wig9jj`.
 Before calling these functions, a function that maintains a global factorization table must be called firstly, which is `wigcpp_global_init`.
 Declarations of these functions are as followed:

 ```C
 void wigcpp_global_init(int max_two_j, int wigner_type);